 A survey of the storage must be completed with sufficient point density to enable an accurate calculation of volume and surface area.

-All surveys must report in a similar manner with survey benchmark codes to ensure consistency.
+All surveys must report similarly to survey benchmark codes to ensure consistency.
 Surveyors must adopt the survey codes listed in Table 2.

 Table 2.
 Survey codes